bcdemircioglu/bcdemircioglu/README.md

 <pre>
 💻 I am a self taught Software Developer and a Machine Learning Developer

-📚 I have a Master Degree in Civil Engineering from Middle East Technical University (METU)

 📝 I have a strong interest in Software Development and Data Science

-🌟 Main languages: C#, Python
+🌟 Main languages: Javascript, Python

 🤝 I’m available for freelancing.
 </pre>